-Small Scale Features
+Small-Scale Features

-Boulder with Iron Hooks - Two boulders are adjacent to the soft surface trail in the southeast corner of the site.
+Boulder with Iron Rings - Two boulders are adjacent to the soft surface trail in the southeast corner of the site.
 The larger boulder has two rusted iron rings fixed to it.
-The other boulder includes a plaque describing the significance of the Boyd Smelter/Mill Site.
-The origin of iron hooks is unknown, but is assumed to be associated with milling and smelter operations.
+The other boulder includes a plaque describing the significance of Boyd Smelter/Mill Site.
+The origin of the iron rings is unknown, but assumed to be associated with the site's milling and smelter operations.